kmahajan16/dse511_project/README.md

 1. Run the bash script: ./dse511_project_bash_script.sh

 Output:
-3 pdf files with plots
+1. 3 pdf files with each with several plots: histograms, time series and scatter plots
-Summary statistics from R scripts
+2. Summary statistics from R scripts
-List of Top 5 wildfire years in the US based on suppression costs
+3. List of Top 5 wildfire years in the US based on suppression costs

 The script will run 3 R scripts.
-The first R script will generate analysis for California and Washington state fires.
-The second script will download data from NFIC and generate some analysis for aggregated US wildfires.
+The first R script will download data from Wikipedia and generate analysis for California and Washington state fires.
+The second script will download data from NFIC and generate analysis for aggregated US wildfires.
 It will also write the downloaded data to .txt files.
-The bash script will then read one of these files to list the top 5 wildfire years in the US based on total costs to suppress the fires using sed and sort.
-The bash scripts will also be used to clean up two downloaded tables from NFIC.
+The bash script will then read one of these files to list the top 5 wildfire years in the US based on total costs to suppress the fires using tail, head, sed and sort.
+The bash scripts will also be used to clean up two downloaded tables from NFIC using tail and head.
 These cleaned up tables will then be used by the third R script to compute the fraction of human caused wildfires over the US and plot the timeseries.